acantril/learn-cantrill-io-labs/aws-codepipeline-catpipeline/02_LABINSTRUCTIONS/STAGE4-CODEDEPLOY.md

 Create a target group, this will open a new tab call it `catpipelineA-TG`, ensure that `IP`, HTTP:80, HTTP1 and the default VPC are selected.
 Click next and then create the target group, for now we wont register any targets.
-create another target group with the same configuration called `catpipelineB-TG` while on the same tab Return to the original tab, hit the refresh icon next to target group and pick `catpipelineA-TG` from the list.
+Return to the original tab, hit the refresh icon next to target group and pick `catpipelineA-TG` from the list.
 Then create the load balancer.
 This will take a few minutes to create, but you can continue on with the next part while this is creatign.